Saskatoon Property Division Lawyers Helping Clients Divide Their Assets Fairly During Divorce

 What Happens to the Family Home?

 Since the house you lived in with your spouse is considered family property, you will likely split this asset equally.
 This is the case even if only one spouse has their name on the property or if one spouse already moved out before the divorce was final.
-The only detail to note is that if you suddenly stopped paying the mortgage, insurance premiums, or property taxes, the amount you get from the house may be adjusted accordingly, assuming your spouse paid those costs for you after the date of separation.
+The only detail to note is that if you suddenly stopped paying the mortgage, insurance premiums, or property taxes, the amount you get from the house may be adjusted accordingly, assuming your spouse paid those costs after the date of separation.

 If you wish to keep the house and your spouse agrees to this, you will likely need to refinance the mortgage in your name only.
 This means you should be prepared to qualify for the mortgage on your own.
 Refinancing may also help you get the money you need to send your spouse since you will need to give them half the value unless you’ve made other arrangements.